versionpress/versionpress/docs/content/en/03-sync/_index.md

 # Sync / Team Workflows

-VersionPress is powerful not only when it comes to managing a single site but maybe even more so when multiple *clones* come into play.
-This section describes the sync feature in detail.
+This sections discusses how VersionPress handles multiple site instances like *staging* and *live*, cloning and merging between them, etc.

 <div class="note">

   **Available since VersionPress 2.0**

-  The functionality described in this section is available as of the [2.0 release](./release-notes/2.0).
+  The functionality described in this section is available since the [2.0 release](./release-notes/2.0).

 </div>